markmeralles/Project/README.md

   aims to further improve the airline's services to it's customers by analyzing the rating of passengers' satisfaction.
 In this way, we can assure our loyal customers to continue availing the airline's services and invite new customers to shift in availing our services.
 As a data analyst, we will answer the question "What services of the airline can futher be improved to satisfy the needs of our current customers and to attract new customers to increase sales and profit?"

+* Module 3
+  This project aims to build a machine learning model as needed by the business.
+The study case for this project is California Housing Project.
+This project consists of formulating business problems and goals, building a model, formulating a conclusion based on the problem and the model made, and suggesting a recommendation based on the business problem of the project.